mah115/WEEDO_X40_files/CH34x_raspi_driver_installation.md

 make clean
 make

-#if you get error "/lib/modules/4.14.50-v7+/build: No such file or directory.", then
+#if you get error "/lib/modules/4.14.50-v7+/build: No such file or directory.", then run:
-#run
 #	sudo apt-get update && sudo apt-get install --reinstall raspberrypi-bootloader raspberrypi-kernel
 #and try again